drewnoakes/GameController/README.md

 The use of the main screen should be rather obvious in most cases.
 Therefore, we only focus on the specialties.

-When ever you made a mistake, use the undo history at the bottom of the screen to correct it.
+Whenever you make a mistake, use the undo history at the bottom of the screen to correct it.
 You cannot correct individual decisions (except for the last one).
 Instead, you can only roll back to a certain state of the game.
 Click the oldest decision in the history you want to undo.
 After that all decisions that would be undone will be marked.
 Click the decision again to actually undo it together with all decisions that followed.

 To penalize a robot, first press the penalty button, then the robot button.
-For unpenalizing a robot, just press the robot button.
-A robot can only be unpenalized, when its penalty time is over or when the game state changes (SPL only).
+To unpenalize a robot, just press the robot button.
+A robot can only be unpenalized when its penalty time is over or when the game state changes (SPL only).
 Ten seconds before the penalty time is over, the robot's button starts flashing yellow.
 For regular penalties, it continues to flash until the button is pressed.
 Only buttons of robots that were